 5. Try Mountain Biking

-Mountain biking is another popular outdoor activity that is popular in Hood River as there are several trails in the area that range in length and difficulty.
+Mountain biking is another popular outdoor activity in Hood River as there are several trails in the area that range in length and difficulty.
 If you don’t want to bring your own bike you can rent one at Mountain View Cycles, Discover Bicycles, or Fat Tire Farm.
 And if you want to make it especially easy on yourself, ask about shuttle service options so you don’t have to worry about transporting your rental.

 Details on the length, difficulty level, and location of the various trails around Hood River can be found on the MTB Project website.